Spain at a Glance

 While driving in Spain’s big city centers may be a liability, it can be a necessity in suburban or rural areas, as accessibility to shopping centers as well as medical and entertainment facilities can be quite spread out.
-The Spanish road system is very well developed and spans over 681,000 kilometers of paved roadways.
-Therefore it is for you to decide whether or not you need to be driving in Spain.
-If you live directly within a city, it is probably not necessary to have a car, as the hassle of finding parking space and maneuvering rush hour traffic as well as the style of driving in Spain may be more stressful than convenient.
+If you live directly within a city, it is probably not necessary to have a car, as the hassle of finding a parking space and maneuvering rush hour traffic as well as the driving style in Spain may be more stressful than convenient.
 The public transportation system in cities such as Madrid, Barcelona and Valencia is excellent and can get you to your inner-city destination for little cost and little bother.
-If you are a good driver, secure and cautious, you will not have a problem driving in Spain.
+On the other hand, if you are a good driver, secure and cautious, you will not have a problem driving in Spain.

 Regardless of whether you are an EU national or not, you must bring the following information and documents to the Dirección General de Tráfico when applying for an official Spanish license.
-The Spanish ministry of traffic’s website, although in Spanish, will provide a list of local offices.
-You need to submit the following paperwork for driving in Spain:
+The Spanish ministry of traffic’s website (in Spanish) provides a list of local offices.
+You need to submit the following paperwork in order to obtain a Spanish license: